 According to the Bryan College study, millennials switch from platform to platform 27 times per hour.
 Additionally, multitasking lowers IQs by 15 points during cognitive tasks and decreases emotional intelligence and brain density over time.

-"We crave constant stimulation and fast rewards and lots of variety, so we bounce around in the modern, digital environment trying to do a bunch of things really fast, all at once," said Kerns.
+"We crave constant stimulation and fast rewards and lots of variety, so we bounce around in the modern, digital environment trying to do a bunch of things really fast, all at once," Kerns said.
 "The results are bad on every level – sloppy work, poor decision-making, increased stress, lack of creativity, [etc.]."

-So, what can managers do to handle the issue of multitasking?
-One of the best things you can do is encourage breaks.
+One of the best things you can do to help prevent your employees from multitasking is encourage breaks.
 If a worker is overwhelmed by tasks without a lull in their work, they'll feel more pressured to multitask.
 To avoid this, encourage your workers to unwind throughout the day.

 You can also build a culture of slower but more purposeful thinking.
 Multitasking is often a result of outside distractions and stressors.
 It's bound to happen and shouldn't be punished.
-However, other methods, like slower and more careful thinking, should be encouraged.
+However, encourage other methods, like slower and more careful thinking.

-"At the end of the day, with all the distractions available to us, and with the freedoms we expect in a modern workplace, it's unrealistic for employers to think they can control the amount of multitasking," said Kerns.
+"At the end of the day, with all the distractions available to us, and with the freedoms we expect in a modern workplace, it's unrealistic for employers to think they can control the amount of multitasking," Kerns said.
 "Instead, they should celebrate approaches to work that are the opposite of impulsive and unfocused."